How to Build A Residential Wine Cellar – Tips for Beginners

-How to Build A Wine Cellar – Tips for Beginners, Novice Contractors, Home Designers and Home Owners
+How to Build A Wine Cellar – Tips for Beginners, Novices, Home Designers and Home Owners

 Building a modern home wine cellar in Las Vegas is not especially difficult.
 If you are generally a handy person and comfortable with basic room construction techniques, you can do it yourself.

 Having said that, there are several things to understand and get right.
 Simply attaching some racking and installing a cooling unit through a wall can lead to disaster.
 Sadly, we are often called in to rebuild residential wine cellars built like this.

 Some people choose to hire a general contractor to build out their potential wine cellar room.
 Unfortunately, we have also seen many disastrous wine cellar installations built this way.

-Specialist wine cellar builders usually know what they are doing and may cost more initially; however, they can save homeowners many dollars later by avoiding costly remediation work and possibly a ruined wine collection.
+Specialist wine cellar designers usually know what they are doing and may cost more initially; however, they can save homeowners many dollars later by avoiding costly remediation work and possibly a ruined wine collection.

 Whichever you choose, here is a general guide that should help you get it right.